JwBZx/CheatSheet/2. Meteor/Meteor Definitions.md

 PlayersList.find().count();
 Since this statement will count all of the documents in the collection, if there’s six players (documents) in the collection, the number 6 will be returned.

+<b>#32: Templates:</b>
-#32: Templates: If we want to start building the user interface for the Leaderboard application, we are going to need to start creating our first templates.
+If we want to start building the user interface for the Leaderboard application, we are going to need to start creating our first templates.
 To begin, place the following code inside the leaderboard.html file:
 <head>
 <title>Leaderboard</title> </head>